Barış Akarsu: Early life

 Akarsu was born and raised in Bartın, in northern Turkey.
 He was a huge fan of rock music, listening to music from Ruhi Su, Cem Karaca and Barış Manço as well as Western acts like Led Zeppelin or U2.

 His friends and Akarsu gathered at the seaside of Amasra to chat and sing songs while playing guitar.
 There, Akarsu formed his early ties with singing and playing instruments.
 Music always played a crucial part in his life.
 His other big ambition was tae kwon do, basketball and sailing (in high-school he was sailing professionally in Amasra Sailing Club).

 Musical career

 Before rising to fame with his musical and screen projects, Akarsu worked as an entertainer in beach resorts in Antalya.
-Later he moved to Karadeniz Ereğli, where he started singing regularly at bars, the local television and radio shows before joining the TV show Academy Turkey.
+Later he moved to Karadeniz Ereğli, where he started singing regularly at bars with Ilhami Yeni, the local television and radio shows before joining the TV show Academy Turkey.
 Shortly after winning the show, he moved to Istanbul to pursue a career in music.

 Barış Akarsu released his first album Islak Islak, followed by his second Düşmeden Bulutlarda Koşmam Gerek released in August 2006.
-He appeared on music videos for his songs “Islak Islak”, “Kimdir O”, “Mavi” and “Amasra” from his first and “Vurdum En Dibe Kadar” and “Yaz Demedim” from his second album.
-He composed and wrote the lyrics for “Ben” and “Yeter Be” from his second album.
+He appeared on music videos for his songs "Islak Islak", "Kimdir O", "Mavi" and "Amasra" from his first and "Vurdum En Dibe Kadar" and "Yaz Demedim" from his second album.
+He composed and wrote the lyrics for "Ben" and "Yeter Be" from his second album.
 At the time of his death, he was working on his unreleased third album.
+This album "Ayrılık Zamansız Gelir" was released after his death on 2008.